New Hampshire Golf Cart Laws (2026)

 Overview

-New Hampshire permits registered low-speed vehicles – often termed Neighborhood Electric Vehicles (NEVs) – on public roads with posted speed limits of 35 mph or below.
-These NEVs are electric vehicles with top speeds between 20–25 mph that comply with federal safety standards.
+New Hampshire permits registered low-speed vehicles, called Neighborhood Electric Vehicles (NEVs) in the RSA, on public roads with posted speed limits of 35 mph or less.
+These NEVs are electric vehicles with top speeds between 20 and 25 mph that comply with federal safety standards and the state equipment rules.
 They may cross higher-speed roads at intersections.
-Separately, Low-Speed Utility Vehicles (which can be gas or diesel and often include small utility carts) are also allowed on roads up to 35 mph, but not beyond, and cannot travel more than 25 miles from the owner’s residence or business.
-All operators must have a valid driver’s license (minimum age 16).
+A standard golf cart that does not qualify and register as an NEV/LSV is not generally street legal on New Hampshire public roads.
+All public-road operators must be licensed.

 County & Local Rules